GfellerLab/MetacellAnalysisToolkit/README.md

 Then you have to install in this environment additional required R packages not available through conda.

     conda activate MetacellAnalysisToolkit
     Rscript env/install.R

 #### Seurat v5 compatibility

 This toolkit has been developped under seurat version 4 which is the Seurat version installed with the MetacellAnalysisToolkit environment.
 We recommand using Seurat v4 and this environment to use MATK.
 However, this toolkit is also compatible with Seurat v5 installed by using the v4 assay [option](https://satijalab.org/seurat/articles/seurat5_essential_commands#create-seurat-or-assay-objects).
+To consider Seurat V5 objects replace `env/install.R` by `env/install_seurat_v5.R` in the previous code chunk.

 ### 1.4 Make command line scripts executable